There's something about Miffy, the gender-bending bunny | The Japan Times

 I was further impressed by how much a man who hardly ever left his own office could have so much influence in countries as far away as Japan.
 It was as if he managed his characters by remote control from his small studio among the canals of Utrecht.

 Japan Lite appears in print on the fourth Monday of the month.
+Your comments and Community story ideas: community@japantimes.co.jp